NareenAsad/Frontend-Web-Dev-Elevvo/real-time-weather-app/readme.md

 ## 🚀 Demo

-You can try the weather dashboard [here](https://weather-app-drab-omega-25.vercel.app/) (replace with your actual demo URL).
+You can try the weather dashboard [here](https://weather-app-drab-omega-25.vercel.app/).

 ## 🛠️ Technologies Used